KristianLyng/varnishfoo/chapter-4.rst

    the text is complete (as in: a summary exists).
 Or until this warning is removed.

+   That said, the content itself is correct and you are welcome to read it and coment.

-The Varnish Configuration Language is a small custom programming language that gives you the chance to hook into Varnish's request handling state engine at various crucial stages.
+The Varnish Configuration Language is a small custom programming language that gives you the mechanism to hook into Varnish's request handling state engine at various crucial stages.

-Mastering VCL is a matter of learning the language itself, understanding what the different states mean and how you can exploit the tools that are you at your disposal.
+Mastering VCL is a matter of learning the language itself, understanding what the different states mean and how you can utilize the tools that are you at your disposal.

 This chapter focuses on the language itself and a small subset of the